ppy/osu-wiki/wiki/How_You_Can_Help!/en.md

 # How you can help!

-osu! itself has a large, and diverse community from all walks of life, and anyone can help make osu! more awesome for you, and for everyone.
+osu! is more than just a circle-clicking rhythm game as many newcomers think, it is also a very vibrant community, composed of people from all around the world, with differing skill sets, and different purposes.

+Anyone can be a part of the community, here are a few examples to start with:

 ## Help out with [the wiki](https://github.com/ppy/osu-wiki)

 The wiki is our official knowledge base about anything and everything about osu!
 The wiki is looking for more contributors to make the site up to date with fresh new knowledge, and to reach a wider audience via translations.

-Read more about how you can get started contributing to the wiki [here!](https://osu.ppy.sh/help/wiki/osu!_wiki_Contribution_Guide)
+Read more about how you can get started contributing to the wiki [here!](/wiki/osu!_wiki_Contribution_Guide)

 ## Help keep osu! friendly and safe